LISTEN TO AUDIO OF THIS CONTENT

 - Loss of Smell or Hearing

-More Possible Negative Side Effects From Huffing Inhalants
+More Serious Negative Side Effects From Huffing Inhalants

 - Permanent loss of bone marrow, which is likely to result in broken bones later in life